S-a-m-K/heart_disease_prediction/README.md

 <img width="910" alt="image" src="https://github.com/user-attachments/assets/965e26e4-e218-413c-ac08-dc02a6313faa">
 <img width="911" alt="image" src="https://github.com/user-attachments/assets/6260e667-84f8-42ca-a64d-e2bb3fd300c4">

 A diagnostic resting EKG (electrocardiogram) records the electrical activity of your heart while you are at rest.
-It provides information about your heart rate and rhythm and can also show whether there is enlargement of the heart or signs of a previous heart attack.
+It provides information about your heart rate and rhythm and can also show whether there is enlargement of the heart or signs of a previous heart attack[(Ascot Cardiology Group)](https://ascotcardiologygroup.co.nz/services/diagnostic-resting-ecg/#:~:text=What%20is%20a%20Diagnostic%20Resting,of%20a%20previous%20heart%20attack.).

 An ST-T abnormality on an electrocardiogram (ECG) is known to independently predict subsequent morbidity and mortality from cardiovascular diseases.
 But how ST-T abnormality develops in relation to chronologic changes in cardiovascular risk factors has not been fully discussed [(National Library of Medicine)](https://pubmed.ncbi.nlm.nih.gov/8623733/#:~:text=An%20ST%2DT%20abnormality%20on,has%20not%20been%20fully%20discussed.).